ai/autoprefixer-rails/README.md

 # Autoprefixer Rails

-Parse CSS and add prefixed properties and values when it really necessary for selected browsers.
+Parse CSS and add prefixed properties and values by [Can I Use](http://caniuse.com/) database for actual browsers.

 This gem provides Ruby and Ruby on Rails integration with [Autoprefixer](https://github.com/ai/autoprefixer) JS library.